 Toys can also be divided into two categories: Close-ended and Open-ended.

 Puzzles are an example of a close-ended toy.
-For puzzles to be done correctly, the pieces must go together in specific orientations.
-Close-ended toys though have benefits.
-For example, puzzles develop
+Pieces must go together in specific orientations, for puzzles to be done correctly.
+Close-ended toys, however, do have benefits.
+For example, puzzles develop:

-But in terms of PLAY-value alone, puzzles are limited.
+But in terms of their PLAY-value alone, puzzles are limited.

 ● There are no ‘rules’ to follow